Payment plans have been shown to increase conversions by nearly 18% (source), and Podia makes offering payment plans easy.

 How do failed charges get retried?

 We retry the customer's card on file 3 times, 3 days in a row.
-If the charge fails after the third attempt, the subscription is then cancelled.
+If the charge fails after the third attempt, their payment subscription is then cancelled.